Assistant Professor, Medicine (Oncology)

 Bronx, New York

-Dr. Hayley McDaid received her PhD from Queens University Belfast, where she characterized the role of the RIá subunit of the cAMP-dependent protein kinase A in ovarian and breast cancer and utilized a cAMP modulator to suppress the growth of cancer cells lines addicted to this pathway.
+Dr. Hayley McDaid received her PhD from the Queens University of Belfast, where she characterized the role of the cAMP-dependent protein kinase A signaling pathway in breast and ovarian cancer.
 These studies pioneered her present-day interest in targeted therapies, pharmacogenomics and rationally designed drug combinations.